 Along the river, there are plenty of places where you can hop onto the popular Fort Lauderdale Water Taxi, which will take you to various stops along the route.
 There are also a variety of riverfront restaurants with dockage available for boats.

 Continuing west along the river is the Andrews Avenue drawbridge, followed by the train bridge.
+Watch the live streaming video of the bridge crossing here.
 Then, the river opens up and turns sharply to the left.
 Here, there are additional high rise homes available on both the north and south sides of the river.

 Located directly on the New River, is the Broward Center for Performing Arts, home to many events throughout each year including Broadway musicals, operas, ballets, concerts and more.
 As you can see, there’s plenty of dock space here too.